mtov/engsoftmoderna/en/chapter1.md

 models, which was its initial goal.
-Despite that, we decided to cover UML in the book to ensure a basic understanding of its diagrams, as software developers often use them as sketches when discussing or or documenting design ideas.
+Despite that, we decided to cover UML in the book to ensure a basic understanding of its diagrams, as software developers often use them as sketches when discussing or documenting design ideas.

 **Chapter 5: Design Principles**,  which covers two topics that every software engineer needs to know.
 They are: (1)